 It is perfectly understandable to have reservations about the ability of the recipient of a gift not to squander or mismanage it.
 An irrevocable trust may offer a sound alternative to an outright gift.
 And, certain irrevocable trusts can provide income to you, your spouse, your children and/or your grandchildren whilst still removing the assets from your “estate”.

-A gift made to an irrevocable trust with the intended beneficiary of the gift named as the beneficiary gives you the peace of mind of knowing the assets are managed by a trustee of your choosing according to the rules you established when the trust was created (so long as they comport with state law and the IRC).
+When a gift is made via an irrevocable trust for the benefit of charities or to your loved ones, you have peace of mind knowing the assets are managed by a trustee for their immediate and long term benefits.
 An estate planning attorney can offer advice and guidance about creating an irrevocable trust to take full advantage of the current estate and gift tax exemption and can even set up certain trusts to provide income to one class of people and distributions of principal to another class.

 Getting your estate plan in order sooner than later should not focus only on federal law.
 Earlier this year, a bill was introduced in the California legislature to impose a state tax on estates valued in excess of $3.5 million.
 The measure was not approved, but the effort to impose taxes at the state level coupled with the fast-approaching end to the enhanced federal estate and gift tax exemption should be incentives for someone to move quickly to take advantage of the tax benefits currently available to them.